ScheduleClout/Extension/README.md

 1. Locate the `/dist` folder inside the appropriate folder, and click on `Select` or `Open`.

 ## Known Issues and Possible Improvements
 1. The extension uses chrome's alarm API to handle its task; therefore, if for any reason the alarm API doesn't fire, the scheduler will not work.
-1. While posting a scheduled content, the extension opens a new browser window to sign the transaction and prevent CloudFlare's Human Verification.
-So, if the page fails to load, the extension cannot publish the post.
-Currently, the extension will not retry these cases.
 1. The extension doesn't show any indicators while doing its job.